Monitor your Systems with Scripts running in the Cloud

 Are there limitations?

-Yes, your container can only run for 60 seconds.
+Yes, your container can only run for a limited amount of time (depending on the plan).
 By then it must have stopped with an exit-code indicating if the monitored system is healthy or not

 Is there a free plan?